-As dictated by tradition, cellos should be removed from your cigars before placing them in your humidor.
+As dictated by some traditions, cellos should be removed from your cigars before placing them in your humidor.
 The primary function of cello wrappers is to protect a premium handmade cigar’s often delicate wrapper during packaging and transit to the retailer.
 Moreover, they help keep greasy fingers off the merchandise while customers are inspecting them in a cigar store.
 Yet, there is a belief among cigar smokers that by storing your cigars this way, the flavors in the tobaccos will “marry” causing your cigars to taste differently.

 I’m not sure if it’s the main reason a Cigar Advisor survey showed that cigar smokers keep the cellos on their cigars by a margin of almost 2-1.
 It could be as simple as they just don’t want to take the time removing the cellos every time they buy a box of cigars.
 Fair enough (though it would be interesting to learn why most of them do).